 Can Be Washed On The Go

 Yes.
-You can wash your braids while you have them on especially when/if you intend having them on for months.
-That way, products residue can be washed off.
-I don't do this much because i usually do not leave my braids on for long periods unless when i am really really crazy about them!
+You can wash your braids while you have them on especially when/if you intend to have them on for months.
+That way, product residue can be washed off.
+I don't do this much because I usually do not leave my braids on for long periods unless when I am really really crazy about them!

 Now on to some history about African braids!

-Adopted on the streets of Hollywood, rocked by rappers, actresses and celebrities world over, braids are essentially an hairstyle that will stay till the end of time.
+Adopted on the streets of Hollywood, rocked by rappers, actresses, and celebrities world over, braids are essentially a hairstyle that will stay till the end of time.
 It ain't going out of "fashion" anytime soon.

 The History Of African Braids

-Africa braids has its roots in Egypt to as far back as 3500 BC!
-Now how cool is that!
+Africa braids have its roots in Egypt as far back as 3500 BC!
+Now, how cool is that!
 It is a form of art and basically exists in every African culture.

-It is also worthy of note that each African country has their own distinctive ways for braiding.
+It is also worthy of note that each African country has its own distinctive ways of braiding.
 We have the Senegalese braids and the Ghanaian weaves.
 They all are amazing.

 African Braids At The Office

 As you can see from the pic above, it was taken in an office.
 My office.
 We are allowed to wear braids.
 Not that there is any "written policy" on it.
-But then, braids is our way of life.
-Its a common "feature" amongst African women especially Nigerians.
+But then, braids are our way of life.
+It is a common "feature" amongst African women especially Nigerians.